Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 When it comes to performance, consider these points:

 While travel routers give you some level of security on public networks, thanks to device isolation, some options provide additional security features.
 At a minimum, the router you purchase should offer WPA2 encryption support, especially if you’re connecting to public networks.
+For a recommendation, check out these Netgear or DLink wireless routers.

 If you want your data to stay even more protected from unwanted eyes, then you’ll want to consider a router with VPN support.
 VPN stands for virtual private network, and the software can encrypt your data so no one can see it.
 While your personal devices can create VPN connections, it’s much easier to use a router with built-in VPN support.